amotivv/tools-opengraph-generator/README.md

 ## License

-This project is provided for free by **amotivv, inc.** Please check the repository for any additional license information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 amotivv, inc.

 ## Contact